hariharannatesh/Action-Recognition-using-Pytorch-Geometric/README.md

 15/12/2020     |Exp 3b     | 80     |     0.79          |  0.51
 18/12/2020     |Exp original_stgcn|80|    0.9993        |  0.7751

+Since Expt 4,5,6 have sub experiments go to those folders to view the table of accuracies.

 ## Packages Used
 + Python (3.6.8)
 + Pytorch (1.6.0)